1st Renfrew and Dumbarton Artillery Volunteers: Somme

 In July 51st (Highland) Division joined in the Somme Offensive.
 An attack on 14 July had failed to capture the dominating ground of High Wood, and 51st (H) Division was tasked with renewing the attack on High Wood a week later.
 A night attack was to be tried: the bombardment began at 19.00 on 22 July, under the direction of low-flying artillery observation aircraft.
 German sources reported that the shelling was of 'painful accuracy' and prevented the troops in High Wood from being relieved, despite the number of casualties.
 At 01.30 the following morning the division attacked, but by 03.00 they were back on their start line having suffered heavy casualties.
 British gunners had difficulty supporting attacks on High Wood, because they had to fire over Bazentin Ridge.
 The low elevation of the guns meant that shells skimmed the British trenches, the margin for error was small and numerous complaints were made that British infantry casualties were caused by friendly fire.
 Worn guns, defective ammunition and inaccurate information about the location of British infantry positions were blamed for short-shooting.
 The division was withdrawn from the front on 7 August for rest and reorganisation.

 On 23 August CCLVIII Bde was broken up, with A Bty and the Right Section of C Bty going to CCLV Bde and B Bty and Left Section of C Bty going to CCLVI Bde, in each case to bring their 18-pounder batteries up to a strength of six guns each.
-The former gunners of III Highland Bde continued to serve with their new units through the rest of World War I.
+The former gunners of III Highland Bde continued to serve with their new units through the rest of the First World War.